turingschool/curriculum/source/projects/scribblr.markdown

 });
 ```

+Run your tests to make sure everything is passing.
+If they seem to be passing but no tests actually ran, you have a syntax error somewhere:

+{% terminal %}

+Finished in 0.00 seconds
+0 examples, 0 failed, 0 pending
+{% terminal %}

 Let's walk through the code.
 At the top, we have a `beforeEach` that sets up our template, as that's shared across all kinds of notifications.

 Then, we have a `describe` for the `info level` that has a `beforeEach` that makes an info level notification.
 This is where our previous tests are.